eoghan2t9/linux-cachyos-deb/README.md

 1. Clone the repository to your local machine.
 2. Make the script executable with `chmod +x cachy-kernel-deb`.
 3. Run the script with `bash cachy-kernel-deb`.

-   3.1.
-Follow the on-screen prompts to select your desired kernel version and configurations, for:
+Follow the on-screen prompts to select configure the kernel and build the packages.
-      - Choose the kernel version.
-      - Enable or disable CachyOS optimizations.
-      - Configure the CPU scheduler, LLVM LTO, tick rate, NR_CPUS, Hugepages, LRU, and other system optimizations.
-      - Select the preempt type and tick type for further system tuning.

-4. Run the script with `bash cachy0kernel-deb -b` to build a Debian package.

-To build an already configured kernel, follow these steps:

-1. Enter the source directory of the Linux kernel.
-2. Run the script with `bash cachy-kernel-deb`.

 # Advanced Configuration